Free Will vs Predestination

 Both free will and predestination can’t be ignored

-I think passages indicating free will, though they are few, are the direct words of Jesus, and cannot be ignored.
-I think that though we cannot perhaps fully understand reconciling free will and predestination, both are presented to us in the Bible and therefore both are relevant.
+Perhaps passages indicating free will, though they are few, are the direct words of Jesus, and cannot be ignored.
+Though we cannot perhaps fully understand reconciling free will and predestination, both are presented to us in the Bible and therefore both are relevant.

 Does free will exist? and ‘determinism’